 An old Queensland-style home at Lutwyche is said to be the lair of an unfriendly ghost.
 A security guard reported that he went there one hot December night at around midnight.
 When he entered the empty house it was freezing cold.
 His teeth began to chatter with cold and fear.

 An eerie female voice came out of the darkness, screaming at him: ‘Get out!
 Get out!’
 Needless to say he wasted no time obeying and has sworn never to return.
-The exact location of the house is a carefully guarded secret, but nothing in its recorded past accounts for the presence of a ghost.
+The exact location of this Brisbane haunted house is a carefully guarded secret, but nothing in its recorded past accounts for the presence of a ghost.

 One of the television transmitting towers on Mount Coot-tha, just west of the city, is supposed to be haunted by the ghost of a workman who fell to his death when the tower was being built.
 He hasn’t been seen for many years, but Channel Seven news reader Nev Roberts is quoted as saying he could remember a technician coming into the studio in the late 1970s, white-faced and trembling, saying he had seen a ghostly figure dressed in overalls walking on the tower.

 A ghost who has never been seen is reputed to haunt a house in Murarrie.
 It may be the spirit of a furniture removalist or a house-proud former owner of the property.
 Its favourite trick is to put heavy pieces of furniture back in their original positions every time the current owners rearrange them.